inacior/is-my-env-alive/README.md

 :star: Star us on GitHub — it helps!

-[is-my-env-alive](https://to-do-link) é um simples projeto que te ajuda a verificar - de maneira facil e rapida - se todas as suas APIs ou Frontends estão on-line!
+[is-my-env-alive](https://to-do-link) is a simple project that helps you to check - easily and quickly - if all your APIs or Frontends are online!

 ## Table of content